Take Charge America logo

 Visit Take Charge America

-Doctor's Verdict on Take Charge America
+Research Note on Take Charge America

 Take Charge America is best suited for consumers with significant unsecured credit card debt who need professional creditor negotiation and a structured multi-year repayment plan, not a quick fix.
 Their nonprofit status, NFCC membership, and four-decade track record make them one of the most credible debt counseling agencies in the country.
-The key caveat: this is a commitment-heavy solution — expect a 3-to-5-year DMP timeline and likely account closures, so it's best for those ready for a disciplined payoff plan rather than short-term relief.
+The key caveat: this is a commitment-heavy solution — expect a 3-to-5-year DMP timeline and likely account closures, so it's profile signals for those ready for a disciplined payoff plan rather than short-term relief.

 CFPB Transparency Report